nikhilm/squeeze/API.md

     var s = new squeeze.Squeeze('http://farm5.static.flickr.com/4116/4774485856_e9aa9d81cf_b.jpg');

-### Squeeze.output(operation, value)
+### Squeeze.op(operation, value)

-Use `Squeeze.output` to queue up an operation to be performed on the image.
+Use `Squeeze.op` to queue up an operation to be performed on the image.
 For example, to resize the image

     // resize 100x100
-    s.output('size', '100x100>')
+    s.op('size', '100x100>')

-`Squeeze.output` returns the object itself, so that you can chain multiple calls, although that isn't supported yet.
+`Squeeze.op` returns the object itself, so that you can chain multiple calls, although that isn't supported yet.
+For boolean operations, you can skip the `value` argument and it will be set to `true`.

+### Squeeze.and(operation, value)

+`Squeeze.op` creates a new image for every operation.
+If you want to perform multiple operations on the same image, say flip it first and then resize it, then you use `Squeeze.and`.

+    // enhance followed by flop
+    s.op('enhance')
+      .and('flop')

+`Squeeze.and` takes the same parameters as `Squeeze.op`.

 ## Performing the operation